Proposal to re-designate Mount Pleasant Neighbourhood Forum (2023)

-The Mount Pleasant Neighbourhood Forum has applied to Camden and Islington Councils to be formally re-designated as a neighbourhood forum, in accordance with the Town and Country Planning Act (1990) and neighbourhood planning regulations.
-The Forum was established in 2016 and re-designation is being sought because Neighbourhood Forum designations expire after five years.
+The Mount Pleasant Neighbourhood Forum applied to Camden and Islington Councils to be formally redesignated as a neighbourhood forum.
+This was in accordance with the Town and Country Planning Act (1990) and neighbourhood planning regulations.
+The application documents are shown below.

-The London Boroughs of Camden and Islington have approved the designation of Mount Pleasant Neighbourhood Area and the Neighbourhood Forum.
-This happened on 4 February 2016.
+The London Boroughs of Camden and Islington approved the designation of Mount Pleasant Neighbourhood Area and the Neighbourhood Forum on 4 February 2016.

 A public consultation on the Area and Forum applications took place between 12 October and 20 November 2015.
 The approved applications can be viewed below.
 They show the area in which the neighbourhood planning powers apply.